intel/thermal_daemon/README.txt

 Version 0.2
 - Define XML interface to set configuration data.
 Refere to thermal-conf.xml.
-This allows to overide buggy Bios thermal comfiguration and also allows to extend the capability.
+This allows to override buggy Bios thermal comfiguration and also allows to extend the capability.
 - Use platform DMI UUID to index into configuration data.
 If there is no UUID match, falls back to thermal sysfs
 - Terminate interface
 - Takes over control from kernel thermal processing